 Online Resources & Scholarships for Nurse Practitioner Students

-With a projected job growth of 44.5% between 2022 and 2032, the demand for nurse practitioners in the U.S. remains sizzling hot.
-That’s why there may never be a better time than now for RNs to get the education they need and make the move into advanced nursing care by becoming a nurse practitioner.
-Taking on an NP degree or certificate program, however, requires a major commitment of time, energy, and money.
-That’s where EduMed comes in.
-From scholarship opportunities and application advice to online funding resources, we’ve compiled plenty of valuable information below to help you pay for your nurse practitioner program.
+The demand for nurse practitioners in the U.S. remains sizzling hot, which is why there may never be a better time than now for RNs to make the move to becoming an NP.
+But taking on an NP degree or certificate program is an expensive proposition.
+That’s where this guide comes in.
+From scholarship opportunities and application advice to online funding resources, we’ve compiled below plenty of valuable information to help you pay for your nurse practitioner program.

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.